arneos1902/c-/README.md

 # c#
-here you can see all my work i did in c#
+here you can see a calcullator i made in c#